fubark/cyber/docs/hugo/content/docs/toc/data-types.md

 Big numbers will be supported in a future version of Cyber.

 ## Strings.
-The `string` type represents a sequence of UTF-8 characters.
+The `string` type represents a sequence of UTF-8 codepoints, also known as `runes`.
+Each rune is stored internally as 1-4 bytes and can be represented as a `number`.
 Under the hood, Cyber implements 6 different internal string types to optimize string operations, but the user just sees them as one type and doesn't need to care about this detail under normal usage.

 Strings are **immutable**, so operations that do string manipulation return a new string.
 By default, small strings are interned to reduce memory footprint.
 To mutate an existing string, use the [StringBuffer](#string-buffer).